 You are billed for the data consumed by your SIMs.
 You can choose multiple data billing strategies, called Data Metering Plans, for your SIMs.

 The choice of a Data Metering Plan is specified in the SIM’s Rate Plan.
-You can choose from:
+For Broadband IoT SIMs, you can choose from:

 - A Pay-As-You-Go (PAYG) plan which has no monthly minimum spend and the highest per-megabyte data price.